 Anthony Mackay AM

 Anthony Mackay is CEO of the Centre for Strategic Education.
 He is Chair of the Australian Council for Educational Research, Deputy Chancellor Swinburne University, Chair of the International Advisory Board for the National Institute for School Leadership, Washington DC, and Deputy Chair of New Zealand’s Education Council.
-He is an expert consultant to OECD and UNESCO, advisor to Asia Society’s Global Cities Education Network, a Director of the Foundation for Young Australians and Teach for Australia and Senior Fellow, Melbourne Graduate School of Education Tony was the Inaugural Chair of the Australian Institute for Teaching and School Leadership and the Inaugural Deputy Chair of the Australian Curriculum, Assessment and Reporting Authority.
+He is an expert consultant to OECD and UNESCO, advisor to Asia Society’s Global Cities Education Network, a Board Director of the Innovation Unit UK, Board Director of High Resolves, Chair of The Song Room and Senior Fellow, Melbourne Graduate School of Education.
+Tony was the Inaugural Chair of the Australian Institute for Teaching and School Leadership and the Inaugural Deputy Chair of the Australian Curriculum, Assessment and Reporting Authority.

 Lisa Paul AO PSM